oxygen28/oxygen28.github.io/content/posts/kembara3108/index.md

 We are given an ELF file to reverse and NetCat connection to get the actual flag.
 ![](https://i.imgur.com/FTdhG57.png)

-Using [DogBolt](https://dogbolt.org/?id=1e45d5b6-d3ee-4bf3-ab36-d037be422064#Hex-Rays=272&BinaryNinja=240)we can look at the decompiled code.
+Using [DogBolt](https://dogbolt.org/?id=1e45d5b6-d3ee-4bf3-ab36-d037be422064#Hex-Rays=272&BinaryNinja=240) we can look at the decompiled code.
 At which we would put our attention to the function `addtwonumber` which will accept two values where
 `v9` = first value
 `v10` = second value